Skip to main content

 Drives with hardware damage

 A drive that’s suffered water damage, a power surge, or some other serious problem might not be accessible via software.
-That doesn’t mean all hope is lost.
-Companies like Flashback Data, Data Savers, and DTI Data can often extract data from hard drives and solid state drives (SSDs) that have hardware damage.
+That doesn’t mean all hope is lost, though.
+Third-party recovery firms can often extract data from hard drives and solid state drives (SSDs) that have hardware damage.

-Whichever method you use to recover your data, it’s a good idea to make backups so you have some protection against data loss in the future.
-You rely on your Mac and need to keep your photo library and documents safe and accessible.
+Whichever method you use to recover your data, it’s a good idea to back up your Mac so you have some protection against data loss in the future.
+After all, you probably store a lot of vital info on your Mac, from cherished photos to important documents.
+Keeping it all safe and accessible is a favor you’re doing to future you.

 Alan Truly